Intrinsic Image Transfer for Illumination Manipulation: Methodology

-where ${\mathcal{K}_{i,j}^o}$ and ${\mathcal{K}_{i,j}^c}$ are filter kernels.
-As we can see, Eq.
-(5) is identical to Eq.
-(3) in measuring the illumination loss under the spatial-smoothing illumination assumption.
-This relaxation thus avoids the tedious illumination separation and reduces the complexity of the algorithm significantly.
+where ${\mathcal{K}_{i,j}^o}$ and ${\mathcal{K}_{i,j}^c}$ are corresponding filter kernels.
+In this case, Eq. \ref{eq:eq5} plays an identical role as Eq. \ref{eq:eq3} in measuring the illumination loss under the spatial-smoothing property.
+The benefit of introducing the filter kernel ${\mathcal{K}}$ is to simplify the illumination loss without taking an explicit image decomposition.

-We call the image $c$ in Eq.
-(5) as an ``exemplar'' image and show it is easy to generate a suitable exemplar for many illumination-related tasks.
-Notice that, on the one hand, the examplar $c$ is introduced to improve the degraded illuminations, therefore it should have consistent global illumination as that of the target image; on the other hand, the local details in $c$ would be smoothed by kernel ${\mathcal{K}}$ in Eq.
-(5), that is to say, the high-quality local details is not necessary for examplar $c$.
-Considering the two points, we claim that it is commonly sufficient for image $c$ to have a balanced global illumination, while the high-quality local details are not prerequisites for the image illumination loss.
-This conclusion will be also verified by a series of examples in the experiments.

-\textbf{Reflectance loss:} \quad Recall the illumination-invariant property of reflectance layers, the output reflectance ${\boldsymbol{o}^r}$ is expected to be identical to, ${\boldsymbol{s}^r}$, that of the original image.
-We thus define ${E^r(\boldsymbol{o})}$ as the distance of them,
+\textbf{Reflectance loss:} \quad Recall the illumination-invariant property of reflectance layers, it is highly reasonable to expect the output reflectance ${\boldsymbol{o}^r}$ to be identical to ${\boldsymbol{s}^r}$, that of original image.
+In such a sense, we define ${E^r(\boldsymbol{o})}$ as,

-where ${{s}_{i}^{r}}$ and ${{o}_{i}^{r}}$ are the corresponding ${i}$-th pixels values of the reflectance layers.
-Clearly, Eq.
-(6) also requires an image decomposition as mentioned for Eq.
-(3).

-Under the assumptions in Section 3.2, the reflectance layer of an image contains abundant features such as the salient edges, lines, and textures.
-These embedded features have the same illumination-invariant property, as they are only determined by the reflectance layers.
-This observation motivates us to regularize the reflectance by constraining these features.
-Mathematically, we first use a local linear model to encode these features, that is,
+where ${{s}_{i}^{r}}$ and ${{o}_{i}^{r}}$ are the ${i}$-th pixels values of the corresponding reflectance layers.
+Again, Eq. \ref{eq:eq6} requires an ill-posed intrinsic image decomposition.
+Notice that the reflectance layer $R$ is assumed to have abundant features such as salient edges, lines and textures and have the same illumination-invariant property, which motivates us to control $R$ by regularizing these features.
+Mathematically, we use a local linear model to encode these features, that is, each point of the reflectance layer can be expressed as a weighted sum of its neighbors,